Cheerleader Boris Johnson set India-UK partnership on comprehensive course | Law-Order

 "This could double our trade and investment by the end of the decade, driving down prices for consumers, and increasing wages across the UK by as much as GBP 3 billion," said Johnson, with reference to the FTA.

-“India is an incredible rising power in Asia, with one of the fastest growing economies in the world – already worth GBP 2.25 trillion – and set to be the world’s third largest economy by 2050.
-India is also our biggest partner in the Indo-Pacific, which is increasingly the geopolitical centre of the world, with two-thirds of humanity, and a third of the global economy – and that share is rising every year,” Johnson said, during his India visit.
+"India is incredible rising power in Asia, with one of the fastest-growing economies in the world - already worth GBP 2.25 trillion - and set to be the world's third-largest economy by 2050.
+India is also our biggest partner in the Indo-Pacific, which is increasingly the geopolitical centre of the world, with two-thirds of humanity, and a third of the global economy - and that share is rising every year," Johnson said, during his India visit.

 But domestic pressures of the partygate scandal of COVID law-breaking parties within UK government offices followed Johnson to India, even as he tried to enjoy a grand welcome in Gujarat before his meeting with Modi in Delhi.